 As an extension, you can add a glue stick and scissors to the table and let them cut up the shapes, and glue them on to their piece of paper too.

-I just love activities that don’t take much to prepare and leave no mess (well, if you play with it outdoors you just push it onto the ground, there’s no mess).
+You’ll just love this leaf shape play activity.
+It doesn’t take much to prepare and leaves -pun intended- no mess.
+Well, if you play with it outdoors you just push it onto the ground, so technically there’s no mess.
+I use a blower!

-Best of all the girls were all using their knowledge of shapes through the whole activity.
-There was no need for my input at all.
-It was a perfect way of bringing shapes back into learning without even having to mention it.
+Best of all they’ll build their knowledge of shapes through the whole activity.
+It’s a perfect way of bringing shape play back into your learning.